supertux97/fbase/README.txt

 ./install for compilation

 ./fbase queryFile for running the program
+An example-query with the filename exampleQuery is provided.
+This query uses the table emp and dep

-./exprParser expression(as string) for evaluating expressions When typing expressions, alwas use parentheses for negative values
+./evalExpr expression(as string) for evaluating expressions When typing expressions, alwas use parentheses for negative values

 Dependencies: